andikatuluspangestu/andikatuluspangestu/README.md

-## Hi, I'm Andika Tulus Pangestu, an IT Enthusiast 🚀 from Indonesia.
+## Hi there!
+I'm Andika Tulus Pangestu, an IT Enthusiast 🚀 from Indonesia.

 Holaa 👋 <br/>
-Hi there!
 I'm a web developer and content writer.
 I'm really good at using PHP frameworks and Javascript.
 I can also write technical documentation, blogs, modules, and other tech stuff.

 <table>